1414C/jiffy/README.md

 <br/>

 #### What does an application look like?
-The generated application is not tied to a particular database, and can be pointed at the DBMS of your choice without the need to recompile the binary (architecture differences not withstanding).
-This means that a developer can build a model, fully test it using SQLite and then redirect the appplication to a development MSSQL, SAP Hana, Postgres or MariaDB backend when they are back in the office.
-This is achievable due to the ORM layer that the Rgen application is build upon.
+The generated application can be pointed at the DBMS of your choice without the need to recompile the binary (architecture differences not withstanding).
+This means that a developer can build a model, fully test it locally using SQLite and then redirect the appplication to a formal testing environment running SAP Hana, or any of the other supported database systems.
+This is achievable due to the ORM layer that the Rgen application is built upon.
 The ORM is easily extendable to accomodate other databases if required (oracle, db2, SAP ASE are candidates here).

 Applications are generated based on model files which are encoded as simple JSON.
-The concept of entity and resource-id form the cornerstones upon which the model, application and RESTful end-points are built upon.
+The concepts of entity and resource-id form the cornerstones upon which the model, application and RESTful end-points are built upon.

 Entities can be thought of anything that needs to be modelled; Order, Customer, Invoice, Truck, Oven, ..., ...
 Each entity is mandated to have an ID field, which is analagous to a primary-key or row-id in the backend database.
-ID is used as the primary resource identifier for an entity, and should generally be setup as an auto-incrementing column in the database.
+ID is used as the primary resource identifier for an entity, and is generally be setup as an auto-incrementing column in the database.

 Accessing an entity via the generated CRUD interface is very simple.
 For example, a customer could be defined in the model and then accessed via the application as follows: